nats-io/nats.deno/README.md

 ```

 ### Authentication

+NATS supports many different forms of credentials:

+- username/password
+- token
+- NKEYS
+- client certificates
+- JWTs

+For user/password and token authentication, you can simply provide them
+as `ConnectionOptions` - see `user`, `pass`, `token`.
+Internally these
+mechanisms are implemented as an `Authenticator`.
+An `Authenticator` is
+simply a function that handles the type of authentication specified.

+Setting the `user`/`pass` or `token` options, simply initializes an `Authenticator`
+and sets the username/password.

 ```typescript
 // if the connection requires authentication, provide `user` and `pass` or
 // `token` options in the NatsConnectionOptions